vyvanvo/CS120-Introduction-to-Embedded-Systems-Labs/README.md

     Hint: You'll probably want to introduce another synchSM that polls the buttons and sets a global variable storing the current frequency that in turn is read by the frequency generator task.

+## Lab 11
+1. Modify the keypad code to be in an SM task.
+Then, modify the keypad SM to utilize the simple task scheduler format.
+All code from here on out should use the task scheduler.

+2. Use the LCD* code, along with a button and/or time delay to display the message "CS120B is Legend... wait for it DARY!"
+The string will not fit on the display all at once, so you will need to come up with some way to paginate or scroll the text.

+Note: If your LCD is exceptionally dim, adjust the resistance provided by the potentiometer connected to Pin #3.

+*in a previous lab, the LCD was controlled through PORTC and PORTD, the provided header files should be set to use PORTA, PORTB, and/or PORTD (so that PORTC can continue to be used for the keypad).

+3. Combine the functionality of the keypad and LCD so when keypad is pressed and released, the character of the button pressed is displayed on the LCD, and stays displayed until a different button press occurs (May be accomplished with two tasks: LCD interface & modified test harness).

+4. (Challenge) Notice that you can visually see the LCD refresh each character (display a lengthy string then update to a different lengthy string).
+Design a system where a single character is updated in the displayed string rather than the entire string itself.
+Use the functions provided in “io.c”.

+An example behavior would be to initially display a lengthy string, such as “Congratulations!”.
+The first keypad button pressed changes the first character ‘C’ to the button pressed.
+The second keypad press changes the second character to the second button pressed, etc. No refresh should be observable during the character update.

+5. (Challenge) Using both rows of the LCD display, design a game where a player controlled character avoids oncoming obstacles.
+Three buttons are used to operate the game.

+    Criteria:
+    - Use the cursor as the player controlled character.
+    - Choose a character like ‘#’ etc. to represent the obstacles.
+    - One button is used to pause/start the game.
+    - Two buttons are used to control the player character.
+One button moves the player to the top row.
+The other button moves the player to the bottom row.
+    - A character position change should happen immediately after pressing the button.
+    - Minimum requirement is to have one obstacle on the top row and one obstacle on the bottom row.
+You may add more if you are feeling up to the challenge.
+    - Choose a reasonable movement speed for the obstacles (100ms or more).
+    - If an obstacle collides with the player, the game is paused, and a “game over” message is displayed.
+The game is restarted when the pause button is pressed.

+    Hints:
+    - Due to the noticeable refresh rate observed when using LCD_DisplayString, instead use the combination of LCD_Cursor and LCD_WriteData to keep noticeable refreshing to a minimum.
+    - LCD cursor positions range between 1 and 32 (NOT 0 and 31).
+    - As always, dividing the design into multiple, smaller synchSMs can result in a cleaner, simpler design.